davebeyer/ptime-keeper/doc/design.md

     Timer showing countdown time to next break (or negative time if past break) Current Activity shown with:
       Activity category (colored) and description
-      Estimated Pompodoros for this session
+      Estimated Pomodoros for this session
-      Actual Pompodoros so far
+      Actual Pomodoros so far
     Buttons for:
       Take Break (button gets big if timer is negative) Finish Activity